Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 - If you accidentally created a subscription you can edit it and uncheck the **Active** checkbox so Adyen doesn't send notifications.
 Then you can contact the Adyen support and ask them to remove the subscription

+How does the notification module find a matching payment?

+- It first find a payment by key where `key=${merchantReference}` and then it find in this payment object a corresponding transaction by interactionId where `interactionId=${pspReference}`.

 Will we lose a notification if it was not processed for some reason?
 - Adyen will queue notifications when the notification service was not reachable or it didn't return a success message and will try to send it later.